Explore the Levels of Change Management

 4. Provide Tools

-In addition to competencies, people managers need tools for helping their people through changes.
-One of the most important tools you can provide to people managers is a framework for understanding the people side of change.
-The ADKAR Model is a model for individual change and a powerful tool in the hands of people managers.
-By breaking down the change process into a simple and easy-to-use sequence—Awareness, Desire, Knowledge, Ability and Reinforcement—ADKAR gives people managers an approach to understand how a person experiences change.
+People managers need practical tools for helping their people through changes.
+The ADKAR® Model is one of the most powerful tools you can provide.
+By breaking down the change process into simple outcomes—Awareness, Desire, Knowledge, Ability and Reinforcement—ADKAR gives people managers an approach to understand how individuals experience change.

 ADKAR elements@2x-May-16-2022-09-41-25-93-PMPeople managers need a number of additional tools from change managers as they serve as leaders of change.
 A few suggestions include: